Funk carioca: Proibidão

 Proibidão is a derivative of funk carioca related to prohibited practices.
 The content of the genre involves the sale of illegal drugs and the war against police agencies, as well as the glorification and praise of the drug cartels, similar to gangsta rap.

 Rasteirinha

 Rasteirinha or Raggafunk is a slower style of Rio de Janeiro funk that rests around 96 BPM and uses atabaques, tambourines and beatboxing.
 It also incorporates influences from reggaeton and axé.
-"Fuleragem" by MC WM is the best known songs of the Rasteirinha genre.
+"Fuleragem" by MC WM is the best-known song of the Rasteirinha genre.

+Funk consciente

+This is a style of Funk Carioca that talks about the problems of the city, patriotism, and inspiring young people to follow their dreams and achieve their goals.

 Rave funk

 Rave funk is a mix of funk carioca and electronic music, created in 2016 by DJ GBR.
 Among rave funk's most popular songs is "É Rave Que Fala Né" by Kevinho.
+Another notable example is "São Paulo", a 2024 collaboration between Brazilian singer Anitta and Canadian artist The Weeknd.

 Funk 150 BPM

 In 2018, the Funk carioca of 150 beats per minute or 150 BPM was created by DJs Polyvox and Rennan da Penha.
 In 2019, the funk carioca 150 BPM was adopted by carnival blocks.
 "Ela É Do Tipo", by Kevin O Chris, is one of the most popular songs of the genre.